Trekking in Nepal during June

 - Most of the lodges should be open.

 - Not all food on the menu will be available.

 - There could be very windy conditions in the higher elevations, be prepared.

 - The monsoon season might start while you are trekking.

-- The leeches might start coming out in the elevations below 2400 meters if it starts to rain.
+- The leeches might start coming out below 2400 meters if it rains.

-- June is still early, but the monsoon rains could disrupt domestic flights to or from Short take-off and landing strip (STOL) airports like Lukla, Jomsom, Juphal.
-In addition, landslides can block roads causing delays in your holiday program (the 3rd week of June is early monsoon, unlikely for landslides, but one never knows).
+- June is still early, but the monsoon rains could disrupt domestic flights to or from Short take-off and landing strips (STOL) airports like Lukla, Jomsom, and Juphal.
+In addition, landslides can block roads causing delays in your holiday program (the 3rd week of June is an early monsoon, unlikely for landslides, but one never knows).

-June 2021 – The monsoon took place on time, but it dumped a whole lot of rain from the 11th of June, causing huge floods and landslides causing massive damages at the beginning of the monsoon season.
+June 2021 – The monsoon took place on time, but it dumped a lot of rain from the 11th of June, causing huge floods and landslides and causing massive damage at the beginning of the monsoon season.
 Rainfall was 25 % heavier this year compared to the previous years.

 June 2020 – The first weekend of this month experienced rain in the low to middle hills and snow in higher elevations.
-It was caused by Cyclone Nisarga that nearly missed Mumbai on the 3rd of June.
+It was caused by Cyclone Nisarga, which nearly missed Mumbai on the 3rd of June.
 The monsoon started on the 15th of June this year.

 The first three weeks of June 2019 experienced some pre-monsoon rain throughout Nepal.
 The monsoon was ‘late’ by about ten days and arrived on the 20th of June.
 The monsoon’s arrival was still weak until the end of the month.